Recalling a pair of genuine Navy heroes

 Like McCool, he was achievement personified.
 They were the best and the brightest.
 Scholars, athletes, natural leaders.

-During their hitches here in St. Mary’s, the two future astronauts made lasting impressions on the local people with whom they lived and worked.
+During their hitches here in Southern Maryland, the two future astronauts made lasting impressions on the local people with whom they lived and worked.

 Brown was an athlete as well, a bicyclist.
 He was single, and was a regular at Courtney’s Restaurant in Ridge.
 A friend here recalled after the shuttle accident, “The only comfort I have is that he was able to spend 16 days in space.
 That’s all he ever wanted to do.
 That was his dream.”

-Sadly, the seven astronauts never got to share those experiences in person with their friends and colleagues here.
+Sadly, the seven astronauts never got to share those experiences in person with their friends and colleagues here in Southern Maryland.

 But the important work they did — and died for — continues, both in the space program and at NAS Pax River, through which at least 90 astronauts have passed through for training over the years, from the Mercury projects through the Gemini and Apollo programs and other projects.